![]() |

 Common reasons for not warming up were:

-Does it matter, you may ask?
-Yes, it does for injury prevention since golf is a popular sport with no age limits.
+Does it matter?
+It does for injury prevention since golf is a popular sport with no age limits.
 The tendency for the players to be older and often not in good physical condition contributes to injury risk.
-Ironically but perhaps predictably, the more senior golfers in this study were least likely to warm up.
+It is a stark reality that all golfers, especially the more senior ones, should be aware of.
+Ironically, but perhaps predictably, the more senior golfers in this study were least likely to warm up.
 According to emergency departments and sports medicine clinics, the researchers point out that golfers commonly suffer sprains and other overuse injuries, as well as acute traumatic injuries, falls, and impacts with golf balls.
 Pro-golfers have a higher injury rate (lifetime injury risk of 89% compared with 57-62% for amateurs).
-Still, amateurs tend to have less well-conditioned bodies and place higher stress on their musculoskeletal systems during the golf swing.
-An appropriate warm up for golfers would include aerobic exercise to raise body temperature, followed by stretching the "golf muscles and joints" (hands, wrists, forearms, shoulders, lower back, chest, trunk, hamstrings, and groin) and, finally, by a series of golf swings with progressive increases in the range of movement and vigour.
-In this study, golfers, who claimed to know what sort of warm-up reduced injury risk, were more likely to warm-up than those who didn't.
-And the researchers conclude: 'Knowledge of the injury prevention benefits of warming up appears to be a significant motivator of positive attitudes and behaviours.
+Still, amateurs tend to have less well-conditioned bodies and stress their musculoskeletal systems more during the golf swing.
+An appropriate warm-up for golfers would include aerobic exercise to raise body temperature, followed by stretching the "golf muscles and joints" (hands, wrists, forearms, shoulders, lower back, chest, trunk, hamstrings, and groin) and, finally, a series of golf swings with progressive increases in range of movement and vigour.
+One interesting finding from the study is that golfers who were aware of the injury-prevention benefits of warming up were likelier to do so.
+It underscores the role of knowledge in shaping attitudes and behaviours.
+The researchers conclude that understanding the benefits of warming up can significantly motivate golfers to adopt warm-up routines.

-Although warming up is widely promoted as an essential measure to enhance performance and prevent injury in amateur and professional golfing, there has been no scientific proof that it works.
+Although warming up is widely promoted as an essential measure to enhance performance and prevent injury in amateur and professional golfing, no scientific proof exists.
 But that has all changed with the research by Fradkin et al. (2004)[3] of the first controlled study to investigate the effects of a golf-specific warm-up and conditioning programme on clubhead speeds in amateur golfers, which has demonstrated significant benefits.
-Twenty male golfers were matched in pairs for age and handicap, with one of each pair randomly placed in either an exercise or control group.
-The exercise group completed a golf-specific warm-up routine and conditioning programme 4-5 times per week for five weeks, while the control group adhered to their usual practice routines.
-Clubhead speed of 10 practice strokes, assessed by two-dimensional video analysis in a laboratory setting at the outset of the study, was rechecked one week later and then again seven weeks later.
+Twenty male golfers were matched in pairs for age and handicap, with one pair randomly placed in either an exercise or control group.
+The exercise group completed a golf-specific warm-up routine and conditioning programme 4 to 5 times per week for five weeks, while the control group adhered to their usual practice routines.
+Although warming up is widely promoted as an essential measure to enhance performance and prevent injury in amateur and professional golfing, no scientific proof exists.
 Key findings were as follows:

-"While the practice is essential for perfecting the golf swing," conclude the researchers, "data from this study suggests that sport-specific conditioning is also valuable...
-This study has shown that by warming up immediately before play performance is significantly improved, and by performing it 4 or 5 times a week for five weeks, performance is even further improved."
+"While the practice is essential for perfecting the golf swing," conclude the researchers, "data from this study suggests that sport-specific conditioning is also valuable.
+This study has shown that performance is significantly improved by warming up immediately before play, and performance is even further improved by performing it 4 or 5 times a week for five weeks."
 Article ReferenceThe information on this page is adapted from Walker (2003)[1] with the kind permission of Electric Word plc.
 References

 Page ReferenceIf you quote information from this page in your work, then the reference for this page is: